or

 A comprehensive mock of the Prisma API intended for unit testing.
 All data is stored in memory, providing fast and reliable test execution without external dependencies.

-The library uses jest-mock-extended or vitest-mock-extended, which means that if functionality you need is not implemented yet, you can mock it yourself.
+The library optionally uses jest-mock-extended or vitest-mock-extended if you provide a mock client.
+If functionality you need is not implemented yet, you can mock it yourself.

 npm install prisma-mock --save-dev